|Academic Profile |

 Associate Professor, College of Business (Nanyang Business School) - Division of Information Technology & Operations Management

 Damien is also the Assistant Dean (Undergraduate) tasked with revising undergraduate accountancy and business education.
-His teaching interests are focused on developing business analytic skills in undergraduates and in advanced research method skills in PhD candidates.
-In the undergraduate programme, Damien teaches and had taught a wide variety of courses including on technological innovations and developments, systems analysis and design, designing and developing databases, and business analytics consulting.
+His teaching interests are focused on developing business analytic skills in undergraduates and advanced research method skills in PhD candidates.
+In the undergraduate programme, Damien has taught a wide variety of courses including on technological innovations and developments, systems analysis and design, designing and developing databases, and business analytics consulting.
 He also led the design and implementation of the Business Analytics Work-Study Programme (BA WSP).
 The aim of this programme is to equip business analytics students with the experience of applying technical skills to real-world problems.
-The BA-WSP provides undergraduates the opportunity to combine theory and practice while gaining industry exposure.
 In the Nanyang PhD programme, Damien teaches an advanced research methods course on conducting a meta-analysis.
 As a known expert in this research methodology, he has been invited by universities to conduct a similar course for faculty and PhD candidates.
 Damien has received multiple teaching awards.

 Damien has extensively consulted with major local and international organizations, including the Housing Development Board, Singapore Airlines, Singapore IT Dispute Resolution Committee, Center for Creative Leadership (Greensboro, NC), and International Labor Organization (Geneva).
 Damien’s IT professional experiences are in intelligent systems development; systems integration and end-user computing.
 He is a Fellow of the Singapore Computer Society and an ISACA certified IS auditor.

 |His research interests are in the management of high-technology professionals, specifically examining issues relating to career, compensation, competencies, culture, and leadership.|